Magnetic field-resilient quantum-limited parametric amplifier

-The NKPA resonator is constructed as a nanobridge shunted by an interdigitated capacitor made from NbN thin film, whose optical image and circuit diagram are shown in Fig.~1(a) and 1(c) respectively.
+The NKPA resonator is constructed as a nanobridge, shunted by an interdigitated capacitor made from NbN thin film, whose optical image and circuit diagram are shown in Fig.~1(a) and 1(c) respectively.
 On the capacitor is an array of micropatterned holes, otherwise known as ``antidots", which serve a purpose of immobilizing vortices in order to reduce microwave losses due to vortex motion~\cite{Kleiner_APL_2011_Nb-antidots-magnetic-fields}.
 On the right side of the NKPA resonator is another set of interdigitated capacitors for coupling the resonator to the transmission line for delivering input signal and pump.
 The nonlinear inductance of the NKPA resonator originates in the superconducting nanobridge, see Figure~1(b).
 In the small current limit, kinetic inductance has a quadratic dependence on the current, typically expressed as $L_\mathrm{k}(I)\approx L_\mathrm{k0}[1+(I/I^*)^2]$, where $I^*$ represents the characteristic current of the nanobridge\textemdash typically on the order of the critical current.
-This relation results in the third-order (Kerr-type) nonlinearity in the resonator, and is the key to enabling parametric amplifications.
+By discarding all higher order nonlinear terms, for example, $(I/I^*)^4$ , we made an assumption that the current in the nanobridge $I$ is much weaker than $I^*$.
+The quadratic relation results in the third-order (Kerr-type) nonlinearity in the resonator, and is the key to enabling parametric amplifications.